-I tried to get as much of the soot off this morning as possible but still had a slight grey cast to my skin.
+I tried to get as much of the soot off this morning as possible but I still had a slight grey cast on my skin.
 Fortunately, sweat would have most of this removed by the end of the day.

 The trail wound its way around the Mazatzals, and I was a little low on water, so I pushed on to Shake Spring, where I would stop for breakfast and clean up a little.
 Farout said the source was cold and gushing, and I heard the water before I reached it, which may have been a first on the AZT.

-Not only was their water, but there was even a waterfall with a pool at the bottom.
-This was an oasis, only marred by a little poison ivy and some rather aggressive bees that did not want to share.
+Not only was there water but there was even a waterfall with a pool at the bottom.
+This was an oasis, only marred by a bit of poison ivy and some rather aggressive bees that did not want to share.
 I crossed the creek and climbed into the shade before returning to fill my water bottles.
-This was a great spot for a break, and I laid back against a boulder as I ate and counted the different bird songs.
+This was an excellent break spot; I laid back against a boulder as I ate and counted the different bird songs.
 This was a water source, and I hoped to see others come to drink, but it was mid-day, and I knew I probably would not.
 I ended up hanging out for over an hour before hiking out.

 Climbing up from Shake Spring, I crossed over the Four Peaks Wilderness Boundary and entered more burn areas.
 I had been crossing in and out of burnt wilderness since leaving Roosevelt Lake, but this section had been charred, so the bright flashes of life in and out of the black areas were almost startling.
 Wildflowers bloomed, and small lizards and birds darted amongst the rocks.
 Life would completely take back this section soon.

 Reaching Pigeon Spring Trailhead, I turned right and joined a well-used dirt road where I would spend the rest of the afternoon.
-ATVs passed me throughout the day, and some would stop to chat while others had never hiked before or did not care and wrapped me in clouds of dust and dirt.
+ATVs passed me throughout the day; some would stop to chat while others had never hiked before or did not care and wrapped me in dust and dirt.
 I still smiled and waved since most of them had coolers behind their seats, and sure enough, I was rewarded with an ice-cold Diet Coke.

 I had lost most of the tread on my shoes but would be going into Phoenix soon to get new shoes.
 That would be a sad day.
 HOKA no longer made EVO Speedgoats, and this was my last pair.
 I would have to find another HOKA style.
-HOKA was so comfortable and has eliminated my plantar fasciitis, so this is my shoe of choice right now.
+HOKA was comfortable and eliminated my plantar fasciitis, so this is my shoe of choice.